NehaVns/30DaysAppDevChallenge/README.md

 ## Day 17
 We have extended the previous application, adding the Login page, by reading the data from the Firebase

+## Day 18
+Concepts regarding view binding are discussed.
+It is very useful to link layout components as compared to findViewById.